scrapnode/blog.scrapnode.com/_posts/2023-01-24-new-year-new-journey.md

 tags: [motivation]
 ---

-Today is Third Day of Lunar New Year in Viet Nam, so I think it is a good time to start my blog.
-There are many motivation to make me get start a blog, but the most wanted things I want to achieve are:
+Today is the third day of Lunar New Year in Vietnam, and I think it is a good time to start my blog.
+There are many motivations to start a blog, but my most wanted things I want to achieve are:

-- Improve writing and speaking skills by write posts and record them
+- Improving my writing and speaking skills by writing posts and recording them.
-- Put my tricks somewhere I can find it easily
+- Storing my tricks in a place where I can easily access them.
-- Build up my brand by tell everybody who am I and what I have to deal with every day
+- Building up my brand by telling everyone who I am and what I deal with on a daily basis.

 ## Writing and speaking, the most important soft-skill I have to accomplish

-I have become Princial Engineer for 2 years and I realized I spent almost time to discuss with teams about their solutions and write down ticket description and documents as well.
-None of them are easy, they are complicated, not my favorite part in this industry and hard to do them good.
-I have tried to avoid them before but the more I stay away from them the more headache I got.
-So I decide to face to them, fight with them as a man and defeat them someday
+I have been a Principal Engineer for the past two years and I realized I spent almost all my time discussing with my team and writing ticket descriptions and documents.
+None of them are simple, they are complicated and not my favorite part in this industry.
+Despite my attempts to avoid them, the longer I avoided them, the more headaches I experienced.
+So I decided to face them, fight them, and someday I will defeat them.

 ## Place to archive my tricks